generalelectrix/tunnels/READMENEXT.md

-# pytunnel
+# tunnels

 Tunnels is a system for projecting immersive tunnels of projected light in haze, enclosing an audience inside rich, beautiful, dynamic temporary spaces.

 ## Architecture

-The core of tunnelz is a Python control server.
+The core of tunnels is a control server.
 The server is responsible for interacting with midi control interfaces, storing and updating the state of the objects encoding the tunnels, and rendering those tunnels to a compact binary format to send over a LAN to clients.
-The clients run a compact Rust program that exposes them to the server via DNSSD (aka Bonjour), which then subscribe to a virtual video stream broadcast by the server and render the feeds to video.
+The clients run a program that exposes them to the server via DNSSD (aka Bonjour), which then subscribe to a virtual video stream broadcast by the server and render the feeds to video.
 Interaction between the server and clients is mediated by 0MQ and msgpack.